Crime Awareness and Campus Security

 - Sexual Offense Reporting: As with other incident reporting, contact should be made

-with the Dean of Student Development or Ancillary Services Office.
+with the Dean of student Development or Ancillary Service Office.
 The local police

 department has law enforcement authority for campus crimes.
 After reporting occurrences

 to the site administrator, any criminal occurrences should also be reported to the